nicklafferty/craftycody/content/crafts/diy-painting-using-that-viral-fresco-technique.md

 I had to watch a video on how to do this because I messed up _several_ times when starting.
 I scraped up a lot of plaster from my canvas.
 Don't feel bad doing this, you can always paint over it- I did!
 You can't even tell.

 Anyway, the video I watched showed how to load the pallet knife.
+Scrape a little plaster onto one side and then do the same for the other side.
+This seems to help the plaster "roll" smooth onto the pallet knife otherwise you'll be stuck with a big clump that won't spread nicely onto the canvas.